wallarm/product-documentation/docs/latest/updating-migrating/older-versions/what-is-new.md

 There are the following new features for request source control:

 * Wallarm Console section for full IP address allowlist, denylist and graylist control.
-* Support for new [filtration mode](../../admin-en/configure-wallarm-mode.md) `safe_blocking` and [IP address graylists](../../user-guides/ip-lists/graylist.md).
+* Support for new [filtration mode](../../admin-en/configure-wallarm-mode.md) `safe_blocking` and [IP address graylists](../../user-guides/ip-lists/overview.md).

     The **safe blocking** mode enables a significant reduction of [false positive](../../about-wallarm/protecting-against-attacks.md#false-positives) number by blocking only malicious requests originating from graylisted IP addresses.

-    For automatic IP address graylisting there is a new [trigger **Add to graylist**](../../user-guides/triggers/trigger-examples.md#graylist-ip-if-4-or-more-malicious-payloads-are-detected-in-1-hour) released.
+    For automatic IP address graylisting, a newly released [**Number of malicious payloads** trigger](../../admin-en/configuration-guides/protecting-with-thresholds.md) can be used.
 * Automated allowlisting of [Wallarm Vulnerability Scanner](../../about-wallarm/detecting-vulnerabilities.md#vunerability-scanner) IP addresses.
 Manual allowlisting of Scanner IP addresses is no longer required.
 * Ability to allowlist, denylist, or graylist a subnet, Tor network IPs, VPN IPs, a group of IP addresses registered in a specific country, region, or data center.
 * Ability to allowlist, denylist, or graylist request sources for specific applications.